JamesODonoghue/finance-app/readme.md

 ## What

-This is a sample project that tracks your finances.
+this is a sample project that tracks your finances

 ## Why

-to learn to write a fullstack application using
+to learn to write a fullstack application

 ## How